 Britain's Ian Stannard often revels in cold conditions, and raced all the way to San Remo – even joining a strong attack group after the Cipressa.
 They were joined by Sagan, Ciolek, Fabian Cancellara and a few others, and held off the rest of the peloton.
 Stannard finished a cold but proud sixth.

-"It was pretty horrific," the Team Sky rider recalled to Cyclingnews.
+"It was pretty horrific," he recalled to Cyclingnews.
 "I can remember getting on the team bus after 100km in the snow and feeling so, so cold.
 I was frozen solid.
 It was weird to be up there in the finale, but nice, too.

 "Geraint Thomas had crashed, and Eddy Boasson Hagen didn't feel great, so I just went for it.
 It was nice to have a big day out on a legendary day."